rcl-ssl/RCL.SDK/README.md

-# RCL SDK
+# RCL Renewal SDK

 ![Nuget](https://img.shields.io/nuget/v/RCL.SDK)

-The [RCL SDK](https://docs.rclapp.com/sdk/sdk.html) provides a C# .NET Core library to make authorized requests to the [RCL Public API](https://docs.rclapp.com/api/api.html).
-Use the SDK to get and renew SSL/TLS certificates in a user's subscription in the [RCL Portal](https://docs.rclapp.com/portal/portal.html).
+The [RCL Renewal SDK](https://docs.rclapp.com/sdk/sdk.html) provides a C# .NET Core library to make authorized requests to the [RCL Public API](https://docs.rclapp.com/api/api.html).
+Use the SDK to get and renew SSL/TLS certificates in a user's subscription in the [RCL Portal](https://docs.rclapp.com).

 ## Installing the SDK